 The World Data Service (WDS) for Oceanography (formely The World Data Center for Oceanography, Silver Spring) is one component of a global network of discipline subcenters that facilitate international exchange of scientific data.
 Originally established as the World Data Center system during the International Geophysical Year of 1957-58, the new World Data System continues to function under the guidance of the International Council for Science (ICSU).
 WDS-Oceanography is hosted by NOAA's National Centers for Environmental Information (NCEI).
 NCEI also hosts the World Data Center for Meteorology and the World Data Service for Paleoclimatology

 In accordance with principles set forth by ICSU, the World Data Service for Oceanography (WDS-Oceanography) acquires, catalogues, and archives data, publications, and data inventory forms and makes them available to requesters in the international scientific community.
-Oceanographic data contributed to the WDC become automatically available to scientific investigators in any country.
-Thus, there can be no restrictions or limitations placed on data exchanged through the WDC system.
-However, for certain types of data, the exchange of inventories of available data in a WDC subcenter may be considered acceptable in lieu of the transfer of the actual data sets.
+Oceanographic data contributed to the WDS-Oceanography become automatically available to scientific investigators in any country.
+Thus, there can be no restrictions or limitations placed on data exchanged through the WDS system.

 Catalogue of Data 2009 - 2011

 Publications and Data Products

-All data and publications received by WDC for Oceanography are described in the "Catalogue of Data".
+All data and publications received by WDS for Oceanography are described in the "Catalogue of Data".
 Publications received by WDC for Oceanography that do not contain cruise data or information are inventoried then provided to the Central NOAA Library for inclusion in the NOAA Library Catalog.

-WDC for Oceanography is operated by the U.S. NODC Ocean Climate Laboratory and NODC provides support for all required computer operations.
-Data submitted to the WDC that are amenable to processing and incorporation into NODC's data files thus become part of NODC's global data bank, the World Ocean Database, and are available through the NODC Internet Website or by contacting WDC for Oceanography.
+WDS for Oceanography is hosted by NCEI.
+Data submitted to the WDS-Oceanography that are amenable to processing and incorporation into NCEI's data files thus become part of NCEI's global data bank, the World Ocean Database, and are available through the NCEI Internet Website or by contacting WDS-Oceanography.

 Cruise Summary Report Program